davnewman/skype-docs/Skype/Trusted-Application-API/docs/TrustedApplicationApiSDK.md

 var logger = new PlatformServiceLogger();
 ```

-The AAD client id and secret are those values received from the registration portal.
+The AAD App ID and secret are those values received from the registration portal.
 Now create the Client Platform object.

 ```
 var platform = new ClientPlatform(platformSettings, logger);
 ```

-In order to use platform service, you need to create a event channel that implements the `IEventChannel` interface.
+In order to use the Trusted Application API, you need to create a event channel that implements the `IEventChannel` interface.
 For the next part, `EventChannel` is a class that implements that interface.
 We create an instance for the event channel.

 ```
 IEventChannel eventChannel = new EventChannel();
 ```

-We need to create an application endpoint for the use with platform service.
+We need to create an Application Endpoint for the use with the Trusted Application API.
 First, we create the endpoint settings object

 ```
 var endpointSettings = new ApplicationEndpointSettings(new SipUri("sip:example@contoso.com"));
 ```

-The sip uri is the uri that is associated with the application endpoint.
+The SIP URI is the URI that is associated with the application endpoint.
 Then, we create the endpoint

 ```
 var applicationEndpoint = new ApplicationEndpoint(platform, endpointSettings, eventChannel);
 ```

-We now initialize the application and the endpoint to start communication with platform service.
+We now initialize the application and the endpoint to start communication with the Trusted Application API.

 ```
 await applicationEndpoint.InitializeAsync().ConfigureAwait(false);
 await applicationEndpoint.InitializeApplicationAsync().ConfigureAwait(false);
 ```

-The application and the endpoint are now initialized and could be used for any communication that is required.
+The application and the endpoint are now initialized and can be used for any communication that is required.

 ## Check if a feature is available or not

 All `IPlatformResource` objects will have a *Supports* method which can be used to check if the application has links available for the operation.

-For example, to check if the application can start an `AudioVideo` call, developer can do this
+For example, to check if the application can start an `AudioVideo` call, a developer can do this

 ```
 var communication = applicationEndpoint.Application.Communication;